Registers of interests

-You must complete a confirmation for yourself and a separate one for each of your related persons, using the approved forms, and submit these to the CEO by Friday 30 July 2021.
+You must complete a confirmation for yourself and a separate one for each of your related persons, using the approved forms, and submit these to the CEO by 30 July each year.

 Read the fact sheet on how to complete the annual reviews of registers of interests (PDF, 465KB) using the online form.

 If you have interests that are not yet recorded on your registers, you will need to complete an update form and submit this along with your confirmation form.
 This video shows you how to manage and update an existing register file.

 - What is an interest?